hamoudi8080/Booking-System/README.md

 ## Installation and Technical Information

-For installation and all technical information, please refer to the `README.md` file inside the `client` folder.
+For installation and all technical information, please go to the `README.md` file inside the `client` folder.

 ## for testing